Vultra-Technologies/Devtop/README.md

 # Devtop
 Devtop Allows Developers to have a straight-forward GUI and lets Developers Get things Done.

-The DE for Vubuntu.
+The DE for AgileOS.

-For Vubuntu, please see https://github.com/Vubunt-Developer/Vubuntu-Alpha.
+For Agile, please see https://github.com/Vubunt-Developer/Vubuntu-Alpha.

 Devtop lets users glide through what they need to do, without clutter and easy access to apps.

+In Agile Alpha 1.3.3 there are new Visuals to make it easier to use Devtop.

 # How to access apps in Devtop

-To run Devtop, Please try Vubuntu, in the link posted above.
+To run Devtop, Please try Agile, in the link posted above.

 While logged in Devtop, press ``Ctrl+Alt+Space`` to start gnome-pie.